 If you find tablets difficult to swallow, discuss this with your GP or a nurse or doctor at the hospital.
 They can suggest different ways of giving you your medicine.

 Oxygen treatment is only suitable for some people who are breathless.
 Using a fan or sitting by an open window with cool air blowing onto your face may give the same benefit.
 Your doctor will prescribe oxygen treatment if it might help you.

 If you or someone at home smokes, oxygen cannot be prescribed because there is a risk of explosion and fire.
 You need to discuss this with the doctor who is prescribing oxygen.
 Smoking is not allowed in a house where there is home oxygen present.

 If you only need oxygen for short periods of time, an oxygen cylinder may be recommended.
 This is a storage tank containing oxygen for you to breathe.

 If you need oxygen for longer periods of time, you may have an oxygen concentrator.
 This is a larger machine that takes and filters oxygen from the surrounding air to supply to you.

-With a cylinder or concentrator, you breathe in the oxygen using a face mask, or through small tubes that sit under the nostrils (nasal cannula).
+With a cylinder or concentrator, you breathe in the oxygen using a face mask or through small tubes that sit under the nostrils (nasal cannula).
 Try using a water-based lubricant like KY Jelly® to stop your lips or nostrils becoming dry if you’re having this treatment.

 Finding a complementary therapy that helps you to relax may help you manage your breathlessness.
 Therapies such as acupuncture, aromatherapy and meditation may be helpful.

-We have more information about complementary therapies.
+We have more information about cancer and complementary therapies.